 Getting Professional Treatment

 Working through trauma can be difficult.
-You’ll have to resolve unpleasant feelings and memories, let go of the “fight or flight” response pent-up inside, and learn how to regulate your emotions.
+You’ll have to face unpleasant feelings and memories, learn how to manage your “fight or flight” response, and practice regulating your emotions.

-There are a variety of ways a trauma specialist can help you work through your emotional shock, such as somatic experiencing, cognitive behavioral therapy, and EMDR (Eye Movement Desensitization and Reprocessing).
+There are a variety of treatments a therapist or trauma specialist can use to help you work through emotional shock, including:

 Helping Children Recover After a Crash